Saxonburg Blvd. bridge to be replaced, detour posted

 Motorists who travel through Indiana Township should expect delays later this month when PennDOT begins replacement of the Saxonburg Boulevard Bridge.

-    Work is expected to begin the week of Aug.
-21 and be completed in late September.
+Work was expected to begin earlier this week and be completed in late September.

 The bridge spans a tributary to Little Pine Creek.

 “This will allow it to be removed from Allegheny County's structurally deficient list,” Township Manager Dan Anderson said.

 Saxonburg Boulevard will be closed at the intersection with Harts Run Road.
 Motorists will be detoured along Harts Run Road and Route 8.